 Thank you for contacting me about environmental standards for after we leave the EU.

-I am the Environment Minister and I am proud of our Conservative Government's ambition to make this the first generation that leaves the environment in a better state than we found it, as set out in our 2015 and 2017 manifestos.
+I was the Environment Minister and I am proud of our Conservative Government’s ambition to make this the first generation that leaves the environment in a better state than we found it, as set out in our last three manifestos.

 I agree that our rivers are a vital part of our natural heritage.
 I share your concern about river pollution from sewage, but I am glad to say that action is being taken to prevent it.